Photo: Isabel Schรถlmbauer

 In June 2025, Vienna became the center of international Earth observation.
 The Living Planet Symposium of the European Space Agency brought together experts, researchers, and interested people to discuss current developments and sustainable perspectives for our planet.
 Ars Electronica Solutions and ESERO Austria created a diverse program that combined knowledge, technology, and creativity, inspiring both professionals and the general public.

-Live piano music and a dance performance were an essential part of the staging, turning the opening into a special experience.
-Throughout the following conference days, Ars Electronica Solutions continued to play a key role — especially in the field of knowledge transfer for young people.
+Throughout the following conference days, Ars Electronica Solutions continued to contribute actively, particularly in the field of knowledge transfer for young audiences.

 School Activities